Job Title: Program Officer

 7. Must thrive in a work environment of significant growth, development and change.

-8. Willing to travel in Texas, and occasionally to other states, for grantee monitoring visits and special events (approximately 20% time).
+8. Must be based in Texas and willing to travel throughout the state, and occasionally to other states, for grantee monitoring visits and special events (approximately 20% time).

-9. Graduation from an accredited university with major coursework in a relevant field (in special cases equivalent work experience may be substituted for this requirement).
+9. Graduation from an accredited university with major coursework in a relevant field (equivalent work experience may be substituted for this requirement).

 1. Knowledge of best practices in AmeriCorps program and member management.